-This episode underscores the enduring symbolic power of printed sacred texts within political ritual.
-The presence—or conspicuous absence—of the physical Bible during presidential inaugurations is never merely ceremonial: it signals continuity and rupture, moral authority and personal positioning.
-More broadly, it illustrates a central theme of this book: even in a media environment dominated by digital technologies, printed materials—sacred texts, signed documents, and paper currency—continue to anchor the legitimacy of both religious and political institutions.
+The presence of the physical Bible in presidential inaugurations is symbolic and ceremonial.
+It signals continuity and rupture, moral authority and personal positioning.
+More broadly, it illustrates how printed materials, including sacred texts, signed documents, and paper currency, continue to anchor the legitimacy of both religious and political institutions in today’s digital age.
+Material media forms maintain their power through institutional authority and the distinctness and stability they introduce into everyday life.
+Their fixity provides a durable anchor for managing personal and collective memories, structuring daily routines, and sustaining a sense of continuity in a media environment defined by digital fluidity.

-Ultimately, the enduring presence of printed texts within political and religious rituals reveals only one dimension of a broader media ecology—one in which material forms maintain their power not only through institutional authority but also through the distinctness and stability they introduce into everyday life.
-The fixity of print provides a durable anchor for managing personal and collective memories, structuring daily routines, and sustaining a sense of continuity in a media environment defined by digital fluidity.
-At the same time, the materiality of books, newspapers, vinyl records, and other tangible media supports practices of distinction: ownership of these objects functions as a marker of taste, identity, and cultural positioning.
-Viewed ecologically, the significance of print therefore extends far beyond formal ritual contexts; it permeates the textures of leisure, attention, and embodied experience explored in the chapters that follow.
+The following chapter explores the significance of print beyond formal and ritual contexts.
+The significance of print to leisure, attention, and embodied experience is examined through the lens of media ecology.